Most-Cited Authors on Climate Science

 as climate scientists.

-While several public declarations against acting on
+While there have been several public declarations challenging

-emission reductions have a large number of names,
+including some with a large number of names,

 the great proportion of those signers turn out to

-have virtually no qualifications on this topic.
+have little or no qualifications on this topic.

 |